max-arnold/django-rest-framework/docs/howto/reverse.rst

 `django.core.urlresolvers.reverse`_, except that it optionally takes a request keyword argument, which it uses to return a fully qualified URL.

-    from djangorestframework.reverse import reverse
+    from olddjangorestframework.reverse import reverse
-    from djangorestframework.views import View
+    from olddjangorestframework.views import View

     class MyView(View):
         def get(self, request):